groq/groq-api-cookbook/chat_with_website/README.md

 2. Open your web browser and go to http://localhost:8501.

-3. Enter the website address you want to analyze and choose a language model.
+3. Enter the website address you want to analyze and select LLM of your choice.

 4. Type your question in the provided input box and click the "Submit" button.